-Thus, on April 23-25, 2003, China hosted trilateral talks among China, North Korea, and the United States, and Secretary Powell noted positively that "China has stepped up."
+Thus, on April 23-25, 2003, China hosted the Trilateral Talks among China, North Korea, and the United States, and Secretary Powell noted positively that "China has stepped up."
 However, the DCI's report issued in November 2004 confirmed that, at the meeting, North Korea threatened to "transfer" or "demonstrate" its nuclear weapons.
 On June 9, 2003, in Tokyo, Deputy Secretary of State Richard Armitage "saluted" China's cooperation on the problem of North Korea and declared "a new phase of our relationship with China."
-In mid-July 2003, PRC President Hu Jintao dispatched Deputy Foreign Minister Dai Bingguo to Pyongyang with a letter for Kim Jong-Il that proposed a multilateral meeting with U.S.-North Korean talks on the sidelines, reported the New York Times (July 16, 2003).
+In mid-July 2003, PRC President Hu Jintao dispatched Deputy Foreign Minister Dai Bingguo to Pyongyang with a letter for Kim Jong-II that proposed a multilateral meeting with U.S.-North Korean talks on the sidelines, reported the New York Times (July 16, 2003).
+In mid-August 2003, Wen Wei Po (a PRC-owned newspaper in Hong Kong) published an article questioning whether the PRC-North Korean alliance under the 1961 Treaty of Friendship, Cooperation, and Mutual Assistance continued to serve China's interest.